-According to Bals, the masters of cinema and innovative filmmaking were not to be expected from the Western world, but from 'developing countries' and the so-called Third World.
+It was Bals' strong belief that the masters of cinema and innovative filmmaking were not to be expected from the Western world, but from 'developing countries' and the so-called Third World.
 In the past decades of the Hubert Bals Fund’s existence, the fund has stayed true to his vision.
 It still focuses on supporting remarkable or urgent feature films by innovative and talented filmmakers from Africa, Asia, Latin America, the Middle East and parts of Eastern Europe.

 The HBF offers several funding schemes: early on for script and project development, or later on for production.
 Filmmakers with a project in early development can apply for Script and Project Development Support in two sub-categories: Bright Future for first and second-time filmmakers, and Voices for filmmakers more advanced in their career.
 With the support of the Creative Europe-MEDIA programme of the European Union, minority co-production support is offered to European producers within the framework of HBF+Europe.
 Dutch producers can apply for co-production funding through the NFF+HBF Co-production Scheme, a collaboration with the Netherlands Film Fund.
 Read more about the most recent selections.

 Although the fund looks closely at the financial aspects of a project, the decisive factors to grant support remain the content and artistic value.
 Since the founding of the fund, more than a 1,000 projects of independent filmmakers have received support.